MathiasRenner/invoiceninja-docker/README.md

 The project has been successfully tested on Ubuntu.
 Other Linux based operating systems require adjustments to work fine.

-**Note that this is still beta quality and not for production use yet!**

 Benefits of this setup
 -----------